 The Company undertakes that a mortgage loan shall be made to each "Primary Mortgage Lender" (PML) on the terms and conditions acceptable to the bank.
-The Company shall also exercise its rights in relation to each PML under the respective participation agreement in such a manner as to protect the interest of the bank and the Company and to comply with its obligations under the project agreement. - B) An agreement was made between Egyptian Mortgage Refinance Company (the borrower) and the United Bank (the lender) whereby the bank agreed to grant the Company credit facilities with ceiling amount of EGP 93,000,000 as follow: - Amount of EGP 3,000,000 as short-term loans (over draft).
-There is no balance at the balance sheet date. - Amount of EGP 90,000,000 as medium term loans (3 years).
-The balance at the balance sheet date is amounted to EGP 58,662,626.
+The Company shall also exercise its rights in relation to each PML under the respective participation agreement in such a manner as to protect the interest of the bank and the Company and to comply with its obligations under the project agreement. - B) An agreement was made between Egyptian Mortgage Refinance Company (the borrower) and the United Bank (the lender) whereby the bank agreed to grant the Company credit facilities with ceiling amount of EGP 153,000,000 as follow: - Amount of EGP 3,000,000 as short-term loans (over draft).
+There is no balance at the balance sheet date. - Amount of EGP 150,000,000 as medium term loans (5 years).
+The balance at 31 December 2018 is amounted to EGP 62,390,514.

-The loans carry an interest rate of Central Bank of Egypt - Med corridor lending in addition to 1% including a commission on highest debit balance valid to be withdrawn from April, 1st 2017 to October, 11th 2017.
+The loans carry an interest rate of Central Bank of Egypt - Med corridor lending in addition to margin including a commission on highest debit balance starting from 4 April 2018.